closedloop-ai/cv19index/README.md

 #### Output Format

-See the example [Jupyter notebook](examples/Generate%20Test%20DataFile.ipynb) for a description of the output data returned.
+See the example [Jupyter notebook](examples/Tutorial.ipynb) for a description of the output data returned.

 ### Data Preparation

 An [Jupyter notebook](examples/Tutorial.ipynb) with a worked example showing how to prep a data set is provided in the [examples](examples) folder.
-This folder begins with a sample set of claims data and performs the necessary trasnformations to generate the input to the model.
+This folder begins with a sample set of claims data and performs the necessary transformations to generate the input to the model.

 ### PyPI Install